18F/tts-buy-bug-bounty/solicitation_documents/004_QASP.md

 ### 4.2 Invoice Submission

 All invoicing shall be submitted by email to the COR and CO within 10 days after the end of the month.
-The contractor shall NOT submit any invoices directly to the GSA Finance Center  If the invoices are acceptable, then he CO/COR will approve them for payment and complete the information.
+The contractor shall NOT submit any invoices directly to the GSA Finance Center.
+If the invoices are acceptable, then he CO/COR will approve them for payment and complete the information.

 ### 4.3 Final Invoice